WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 Day 23: Unstable Diffusion
 </a>
 <span style="float: right; color: #777777; font-size: 24px;">
-TODO
+1.670 s
 </span>
 </h3>

 This problem was conceptually not too hard but seemed to need many lines of code.
-I initially tried using a dictionary of elves, but it turned out that iterating through this was too slow, and in fact just keeping an array of all the possible locations was faster, since the operations are all local.
+I initially tried using a dictionary, but it turned out that iterating through this was too slow due to the number of elves, and in fact just keeping an array of all the possible locations was faster, since the operations are all local.
 I therefore used